hz-b/naus/doc/usage.rst

         # make your agent calls

 Todo:
-    Consider if the setup of the server could be done automatically bluesky run_environement
+    Consider if the setup of the server could be done automatically by the bluesky compatible plan stub :func:`naus.threaded_environment.run_environment`